Virtual Clinic Videos

 weathering/aging techniques for engines, railroad cars, and

 structures.
-Focus is on subtle weathering using mostly
+Focus is on subtle weathering using mostly chalks

-heavy weathering because the prototype railroad (Central
+weathering because the prototype railroad (Central Vermont) I

-Vermont) I model maintained their equipment in excellent
+model maintained their equipment in excellent condition.

-building and weathering their models.
+and weathering their models.
 View Clinic

 Similar: Detailing